Ypacaraí Lake: Geography

-The area of Ypacaraí Lake is about 90 km2.
-It is 24 km long north–south and 6 km long east–west.
+Ypacaraí Lake is located in the Salado River Basin, a low-elevation point.
+The area of the lake is about 90 km2.
+It is 24 km long north-south and 6 km long east-west.
 The average depth of the water is roughly 1.72 m.

-The lake flows into the Salado River, which itself enters the Paraguay River and receives water from various bodies, of water such as the Yagua Resau, Yuquyry, Puente Estrella and Pirayu.
+The lake flows into the Salado River, which itself enters the Paraguay River and receives water from various bodies of water such as the Yagua Resau, Yuquyry, Puente Estrella, and Pirayu.

-Weather
+Weather and climate

-The weather at the lake is mainly warm.
-Sunny days are frequent.
+The Salado River Basin, where the lake is located, has a humid subtropical climate.
+The weather at the lake is mainly warm and sunny days are frequent.
 Temperature varies between 20 and 38 C during the summer and 3 to 25 C during the winter.

 History

 The lake's original name was Tapycua.
 There are several possible explanations for the name.
 Ypacaraí means "holy lake" and is linked to the legend of the blessing of the lake by Luis de Bolaños around 1600.

 Art and culture

 Lake Ypacarai is internationally known because of the song “Recuerdos de Ypacarai” ("Memories of Ypacarai") written by Demetrio Ortiz.
 The song has been performed and recorded by many singers, including Julio Iglesias.

 The nearby town of Areguá offers permanent art and crafts exhibitions.
 The artisan center of La Cuenca hosts a fair where local artists exhibit their work.
 Visitors and tourists can obtain information at the cultural center Estacion A; there is also an art center, the Guaggari Center, which is located at the entrance to the city and includes a sculpture exhibition.
 La Casa de la Cultura is a historical museum where temporary exhibitions are also presented.
 It opens for the Ypacaraí Festival that takes place in September.

 Ypacaraí Festival has been held every year in the city of Ypacaraí since 1971.
 The September gathering hosts folk expression and Paraguayan art, including concerts, dance and theater.
 According to the City Chamber, the festival “tries to rescue and reinforce the artistic heritage of the Paraguayan culture”.
 Casa Hassler, a cultural center, is open for the whole year, with permanent and temporary exhibitions.
 Artists can show their work here for free, and there is also a history museum, a public library and classes in acting and dance.